mobarak25/test-app/README.md

 samples, guidance on mobile development, and a full API reference.

-1. fist project architecture ready
+1. First project architecture ready
-2. git repo ready
+2. Git repo ready
-3. add base url in .env file
+3. Ddd base url in .env file
-4. create server End point
+4. Create server End point
-5. design Item card
+5. Design Item card
-6. fetch data from API with State management "Bloc"
+6. Fetch data from API with State management "Bloc"
 7. emit data to the bloc state
 8. Dispaly data to the Home screen in card
 9. create Details Screen and design